helm/charts/incubator/nfs-client-provisioner/README.md

 ## Introduction

-This chart bootstraps a [Drupal](https://github.com/bitnami/bitnami-docker-drupal) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This charts installs custom [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) into a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+It also installs a [NFS client provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client) into the cluster which dynamically creates persistent volumes from single NFS share.

-It also packages the [Bitnami MariaDB chart](https://github.com/kubernetes/charts/tree/master/stable/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the Drupal application.

 ## Prerequisites

-- Kubernetes 1.4+ with Beta APIs enabled
+- Kubernetes 1.6+
 - NFS Share

 ## Installing the Chart